Tham Luang Cave: Remembering the best rescue operation of 2018

 After days of research, on 2nd July 2018, the Thai Navy SEAL found the missing group in a chamber of the cave, and they thankfully did not present critical conditions.

-An estimated 10,000 people contributed to the rescue effort, including more than 100 divers, representatives from about 100 government agencies, 900 police officers, 2,000 soldiers and numerous volunteers.
-As for the equipment at disposal, there were ten police helicopters, seven police ambulances, and more than 700 diving cylinders, of which more than 500 were in the cave at any time while another 200 were in the queue to be refilled.
+An estimated 10,000 people contributed to the rescue operations, including more than 100 divers, representatives from about 100 government agencies, 900 police officers, 2,000 soldiers and numerous volunteers.
+As for the ambulance and rescue equipment at disposal, there were ten police helicopters, seven police ambulances, and more than 700 diving cylinders, of which more than 500 were in the cave at any time while another 200 were in the queue to be refilled.

 Stop and Repeat!